Another parent charged in college admission bribery scam

-BOSTON (AP) - A California man has become the 51st person charged with taking part in the sweeping college admissions bribery scheme.
+BOSTON (AP) - A man who authorities say paid $250,000 to get his son into the University of Southern California as a fake volleyball recruit became the 51st person Friday charged in the sweeping college admissions bribery scheme.

-Federal prosecutors in Boston said Friday that 59-year-old Jeffrey Bizzack has agreed to plead guilty to paying $250,000 to get his son into the University of Southern California as a fake volleyball recruit.

-Bizzack, of Solana Beach, California, is the latest charged with participating in the scheme, which authorities say involved rigging test scores and bribing coaches to get students into elite schools across the country.
+Jeffrey Bizzack, 59, has agreed to plead guilty to a fraud conspiracy charge, federal prosecutors said.
+He’s the first person to be charged since March, when authorities announced the arrests of dozens of prominent parents and athletic coaches at elite universities across the country.

-His lawyer, Seth Berman, said Bizzack “voluntarily came forward to be accountable for his actions and accept responsibility.”
-Berman says Bizzack deeply regrets his actions, which he says Bizzack’s son knew nothing about.
+Bizzack’s lawyer said his client “voluntarily came forward to be accountable for his actions and accept responsibility.”

+“He deeply regrets what he did, and especially the effect it will have on his son.
+His son knew nothing of Mr. Bizzack’s actions.
+Mr. Bizzack will do his best to make up for this mistake and apologizes to USC and its hardworking students,” Attorney Seth Berman said in an email.

-Prosecutors say they will recommend nine months in prison.
+Federal prosecutors say they will recommend nine months in prison.

+Bizzack, of Solana Beach, California, gave a total of $200,000 to the sham charity run by the admissions consultant at the center of the scheme and sent a $50,000 check to the USC “Galen Center” to have his son designated as a recruit for the volleyball team, authorities said.
+His son was formally accepted in March 2018.

+The consultant, Rick Singer, then made monthly payments of $20,000 to USC’s then-senior associate athletic director, Donna Heinel, for her help getting Bizzack’s son and other children of prominent parents into the school.

 Copyright © 2019 The Washington Times, LLC.